Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/prologue/gray-scott.md

 Note that the center of the cell becomes blue because the *A* particles diffuse twice as fast, so that they spread out more from the middle of the board, which is occupied in greater numbers by *B* particles.

-## Adding reactions and completing the Gray-Scott model
+## Adding reactions to our automaton: the Gray-Scott model

 Now that we have established a cellular automaton for coarse-grained particle diffusion, we will add to it the three reactions that we introduced in the [previous lesson](reaction-diffusion), which are reproduced below.